 The MEE tests Business Associations, Family Law, Secured Transactions, and Decedents’ Estates & Trusts.

-While states that administer the UBE test common subject areas, you will find that the remaining state-specific bar exams include courses which are unique to practice in the jurisdiction.
+While states that administer the UBE test common subject areas, you will find that the remaining state-specific bar exams include courses that are unique to practice in the jurisdiction.
 For example, California tests Community Property.
 Florida and Virginia test Negotiable Instruments under Article 3 of the Uniform Commercial Code.

-Beginning in July 2026, some jurisdictions will begin to administer the NextGen bar exam.
-Not all states which have adopted the UBE have adopted the NextGen for 2026.
-Some jurisdictions will not begin their administration of the NextGen bar until 2027, or after.
-The NextGen bar has a different structure than the UBE.
-The NextGen Bar consists of three three-hour testing sessions which include a mix of multiple-choice issue spotter questions, integrated question sets that interweave more than one area of law and shorter performance tasks.
-Students matriculating into the School of Law beginning in the fall of 2023 should monitor announcements about the bar exam as the National Conference of Bar Examiners may institute the “Next Gen” bar exam beginning in the summer 2026 administration.
+Beginning in July 2026, some jurisdictions will begin to administer the NextGen UBE exam.
+Not all states that have adopted the UBE have adopted the NextGen UBE for 2026.
+Some jurisdictions will not begin their administration of the NextGen UBE until 2027 or after.
+The NextGen UBE has a different structure from the UBE.
+The NextGen UBE consists of three three-hour testing sessions, which include a mix of multiple-choice issue-spotter questions, integrated question sets that interweave more than one area of law, and shorter performance tasks.
+Students matriculating into the School of Law beginning in the fall of 2023 should monitor announcements about the bar exam as the National Conference of Bar Examiners may institute the Next Gen UBE exam beginning in the summer 2026 administration.

 Before planning your schedule, you should consult the bar exam requirements and admissions procedures of your state.
 The best way to begin accessing this information will be to consult the National Conference of Bar Examiners’ website.

 The Multistate Professional Responsibility Exam (MPRE) is also a requirement in most jurisdictions, including North Carolina.
-The MPRE is a 60 question multiple-choice examination on professional ethics.
+The MPRE is a 60-question multiple-choice examination on professional ethics.
 Also created by the National Conference of Bar Examiners, the MPRE is administered three times a year.
 More information about the MPRE can be found on the National Conference of Bar Examiners website.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.